VrushankPatel/Maxine/README.md

 }
 ```

-Upon successful authentication, the server responds with `{"type": "authenticated"}`.
+Upon successful authentication, the server responds with `{"type": "authenticated", "user": {...}}`.
 If authentication fails, the connection is closed.

+Role-based access: Certain subscriptions may require specific roles (e.g., admin for admin events).

 ##### Subscription and Filtering